-To disconnect your computer completely from AC power, unplug the AC adapter.
+To disconnect your computer completely from AC power, unplug the AC adapter when the computer is off.

 Make sure that the AC outlets are easily accessible.

 If you unplug the AC adapter from your computer while the computer is on or in Sleep mode, you may lose all unsaved data.